 Chimney cleaning and inspections

 Cleanings and inspections are an important part of having a fireplace.
-If not done regularly dangerous conditions can occur that put you and your family at risk.
+If not done regularly, dangerous conditions may occur, putting you and your family at risk.

-Basic Cleaning (Level I) - Which we use regular brushes along with a Hepa Filtered Fireplace specific Vacuum.
-We try to clean all fireplaces from the roof, which not only makes sure we clean the entire chimney, but also gives us a good view of your chimney and we can find any issues that you may need repaired.
+We are often asked how a chimney is cleaned.
+We have a variety of brushes and other tools that we use.
+We try to clean all fireplaces from the roof, which not only provides the best access to thoroughly clean the entire chimney, but also gives us a proper view of your chimney so we can determine if there are any issues that may need attention or repair.

-Power Cleaning (Level II) – We use rotary powered whips and chains to break the soot build- up along with our Level (I) Cleaning Procedure.
+Power Cleaning – We use rotary powered whips and chains to break the soot build- up along with our basic cleaning Procedure.

 Cre-Away: Is the Creosote Removal Product we typically use with our chemical Cleanings.
 Click the picture to go to their website.

-With most cleanings we do, we also perform a Video inspection (Level II) – This is the most thorough flue inspection offered.
+(Level II) Video inspection – This is the most thorough flue inspection offered.
 This inspection includes the Level I, along with looking for Proper clearances from combustibles in an accessible location.
 Size and suitability of flues for connected appliances and Dangerous cracks or missing joints inside the flue.

 Annual inspections are required by the NFPA, typically done during routine cleaning of the chimney or upon direct replacement of a connected appliance with one of similar type, input rating, and efficiency.